List of Black Lightning characters: Jennifer Pierce / Lightning

 In season three, Jennifer works to gain control of her powers at the time when her parents are in A.S.A. custody.
 Odell uses her to destroy a Markovian facility that was cleared out by Black Lightning and the A.S.A. commandos that he rescued after Odell claimed to her that the Markovians killed Nichelle.
 She soon starts to do secret missions for Odell as she is also advised to pick a side when it becomes a three-way struggle between Freeland, the A.S.A., and the Markovians.
 After being exposed to the anti-matter in the sky in a lead-up to Crisis on Infinite Earths, Jennifer meets two of her doppelgangers in a void and learns the flaws of having too little power and too much power.
 As Gambi worked to stabilize Jennifer, her body turned into a light as the anti-matter wave erases her Earth.
 Following the Crisis, Jennifer pulls herself together and declares that she is done with Odell.
 When the A.S.A. arrive to rescue Odell, Jennifer is shocked to see Painkiller alive and knocks him out.
 Jennifer helps to form a firewall to trap the Painkiller program.
 When Khalil regains control of his body and learns what the A.S.A. did to it, Jennifer is told that they can't be together.
 Jennifer later assists in the plans to rescue her mother from the Markovians.
 She finds her mother who has turned the tide on Yuri Mosin and helps to evacuate her.
-Jennifer later helps Brandon get the information about Brandon's mother from Dr. Jace.
+Jennifer later helps Brandon get the information about Brandon's mother from Helga Jace.
 When Gravedigger arrives in Freeland, Lightning takes out the Markovian soldiers with him before Gravedigger throws her into the perimeter enough for it to come down.
 Black Lightning rescues Lightning and resuscitates her as Gravedigger catches up to them.
 After being dragged off by Markovian soldiers, Lightning is kept their prisoner as she tries to reason with Gravedigger.
 She is rescued by Black Lightning and Brandon.
 When in the Pit, Lightning and Brandon do a combo attack on Gravedigger who knocks them down.
 Following the conflict in Freeland, Lightning accompanies Black Lightning, Lynn, and Thunder to a Congressional committee hearing where they present the briefcase that exposes the A.S.A.'s experiments as well as Markovia's own experiments.